NahidMuntasir7/Assessment-Tasks/README.md

-# Synthetic Dataset and Error Bar Detection Project
+# Synthetic Dataset Generation and Error Bar Detection Project

 This repository contains all deliverables for the submission, including synthetic dataset generation, training, and inference code.